trapcodeio/defer-css/readme.md

     <link rel="stylesheet" href="style-2.min.css" crossorigin="anonymous">
 ```

+The values of the styles array can either be a url `string` or an `object` that will be used to build your `link` element

-If css object includes an `onload` function, it is executed when the css file is loaded.
+If the object includes an `onload` function, it is executed when the css file is loaded.
 ```javascript
 deferCss([
     {